Saint Andrew Bobola's Church, Bydgoszcz: Current building

 The current church building was erected between 1901 and 1903, on the plot where once stood the city castle erected in 1346 by order of Casimir III the Great's, but falling apart at the end of the 19th century.

-The author of the project was Berlin architect Heinrich Seeling, famous in Bydgoszcz for other realisations such as the Municipal Theatre, the Church of the Savior, and houses (tenement at 4 Jagiellońska Street or Villa Heinrich Dietz).
+The author of the project was Berlin architect Heinrich Seeling, famous in Bydgoszcz for other realisations such as the Municipal Theatre, the Church of the Savior, and houses (tenement at 4 Jagiellońska Street and Villa Heinrich Dietz).
 The dedication of the unfinished edifice took place on October 22, 1903.
 On December 16, 1903, the finished church was dedicated.

 In 1945, the church, occupied by communist authorities, was handed over to the Catholic community.
-In autumn 1946, the church, still damaged from World War II battles, returned to the ownership of the city and then entrusted to the religious order of the Society of Jesus.
-After an exhaustive reconstruction, the building was placed under the patronage of Polish Jesuit St. Andrew Bobola.
+In autumn 1946, the church, still damaged from World War II battles, returned to the ownership of the city and then entrusted to the religious order of the Jesuits.
+After an exhaustive reconstruction, the building was placed under the patronage of Polish Jesuit Andrew Bobola.
 Two Jesuits (the first ones to enter post-war Bydgoszcz) from Vilnius – Władysław Wantuchowski and Jan Kurdziel – installed at the main altar a copy of the icon Our Lady of the Gate of Dawn.

-In 1967, St. Andrew Bobola church became a parish.
+In 1967, St. Andrew Bobola Church became a parish.
 From 1977 on, the building became the first center in the city of the Catholic Intelligentsia Club (Klubu Inteligencji Katolickiej), following the Light-Life movement and the Catholic Charismatic Renewal, both a part of the renewal in the Catholic Church following Vatican II.
 In 1989, Trade Union "Solidarność" made the church a prominent activist centre of the Bydgoszcz region.